Thursday, February 1, 2018

 French for 'scraps', Joe Fafard's Retailles is a collection of laser-cut and welded metal sculptures, along with embossed and woodcut prints.
 Fafard is one of Canada’s most recognized and prolific artists, whether in sculpture, drawing, or printmaking, Fafard’s work reveals his rural roots.
 The Chapel staff is understandably excited to present this exhibit by the internationally renowned artist, but it is not the first exhibit to bring the gallery a lot of attention.
-In September 2017, Ken Wilson, PhD student in the University of Regina’s Faculty of Media, Art and Performance, visited the Chapel Gallery, spoke with Leah Garven, the Curator/Manager of Galleries for the City of North Battleford, and wrote the following article.
+In September 2017, Ken Wilson, visited the Chapel Gallery, spoke with Leah Garven, the Curator/Manager of Galleries for the City of North Battleford, and wrote the following article.

 When asked about a project she has been involved with that has had a powerful impact in her community, Leah Garven does not hesitate.
 “Walking with our Sisters”, she says.
 “It had a big impact in a divided community.”